lakmeer/zbalermorna/readme.md

 - Design unicode layout
 - Create reference glyphs

-###### To Do

 - Complete opentype features declaration
 - Complete first working ZLM font

+###### To Do

+- More complete sample jufra for test page
 - Create ibus config for new unicode range
 - Finalise buid process for new ont development
 - Port the old ZLM font, now called 'Drakono' to new system